dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This repeats the .NET Core 3.0 problem for .NET Core 3.1, but given what Rx 4.2 did, Rx 5.0 pretty much had to do the same thing regardless of whether you think it was right or wrong.

-It does **not** repeat the mistake for `net5.0` but then it can't: when targeting .NET 5.0 or later, the build tools prevent you from trying to use Windows Forms or WPF unless you've specified that your target platform has to be Windows.
+It does **not** repeat the mistake with the `net5.0` TFM but then it can't: when targeting .NET 5.0 or later, the build tools prevent you from trying to use Windows Forms or WPF unless you've specified that your target platform has to be Windows.

 The last row is interesting.
 Again, I've said it probably shouldn't include Windows Forms and WPF support.
 But really that's because I think that last row shouldn't even be there.
 There are good reasons that merely using some `-windows` TFM shouldn't automatically turn on WPF and Windows Forms support, but if you agree with that, then there's no longer any reason for Rx to offer a `-windows` TFM at all—there'd be no difference between those two .NET 5.0 TFMs at that point.

+(Actually, there is a third point of view: Rx could have provided a `.net5.0-windows10.0.x` TFM that included the features that support Windows Runtime types such as integration between `IAsyncOperation<T>` and `IObservable<T>`, but not include WPF or Windows Forms support.)

-The reason I think Windows Forms and WPF support should not automatically be included just because you've used a `-windows` TFM is that there are many different reasons you might want such a TFM, many of which have nothing to do with either Windows Forms or WPF.
+The reason I think Windows Forms and WPF support should not automatically be included just because you've used a `-windows` TFM is that there are many different reasons an application might specify such a TFM, many of which have nothing to do with either Windows Forms or WPF.
 For example, this is a completely legitimate C# console application:

 ```cs
 using Windows.Devices.Input;